yakovzl/Blog/README.md

 # Blog
-tish is a blog that you can publish your article/post and it automatically generate a new page for your post
+this is a blog that you can publish your article/post and it automatically generate a new page for your post